-There are many different content types within the GeoNet Community and it is very important to choose the correct content type (Questions, Discussion, Blogs, Documents, Polls, etc.) so you can achieve your desired goals.
+There are many different content types within the GeoNet Community, and it is very important to choose the correct content type (Questions, Discussion, Blogs, Documents, Polls, etc.) so you can achieve your desired goals.
 Below are the main content types that are available, including suggested best practices.

-The GeoNet Community Team regularly collects and reports on how each content type is used across GeoNet Community.
-When the content types are used correctly this gives us more accurate metrics, and most importantly, it helps us measure and better understand which content types are most frequently used and how valuable they are to you, our members.
+The GeoNet Community Team regularly collects and reports on how each content type is used across the GeoNet Community.
+When the content types are used correctly, this gives us more accurate metrics, and most importantly, it helps us measure and better understand which content types are most frequently used and how valuable they are to you, our members.

 We appreciate your help in using the correct content types.
-As always, consider and follow the GeoNet Community Guiding Principles when sharing, creating and collaborating on content.
+As always, consider and follow the GeoNet Community Guiding Principles when sharing, creating, and collaborating on content.

 A question is where the author is seeking a specific solution to a problem they are having.
 The questions functionality allows the author and administrators to mark the correct response to the question, allowing the author and others to find that solution faster.

 The Discussions content type is designed to allow you to have an open-ended conversation where you are seeking different points of view, and there is no specific solution to the issue.
 Discussions come in two varieties: threads and questions.
 The difference is determined by what the author is looking for.

 - Thread views: A thread is where the author is seeking a different point of view, and there is no specific solution to the issue.
 These are generally used to formulate plans of actions and make business decisions.
 An example of a thread would be “What Three Words - Global Addressing System” In this case, there will be many points of view, and each will help you reach a decision.

 - Flat views display comments and replies chronologically in the order they were received, and there is no indentation between responses.
 This view can be helpful if you like to see comments in the order they were made.
 However, it can become difficult to follow conversations between people when a discussion is longer than a few comments.